 Shortly afterward, Mr. Smithers found that “his work was interfering with his drinking” and he resigned from the firm at age 30, much to his father’s disappointment.
 He bought a farm in Maryland and was immersed in being a farmer until World War 11 broke out.
 Entering the Army as a First Lieutenant, he was discharged in 1945 as a Major.

-After hospitalization and education from various sources on the problem of alcoholism, he established the Christopher D. Smithers Foundation in 1952 after his father’s death.
+After hospitalization and education from various sources on the problem of alcohol use disorder, he established the Christopher D. Smithers Foundation in 1952 after his father’s death.

-After recovering from alcoholism in 1954, Mr. Smithers dedicated his life to the creation of a better understanding of alcoholism.
+After recovering from alcohol use disorder in 1954, Mr. Smithers dedicated his life to the creation of a better understanding of alcohol use disorder.
 After attending the Yale Summer School of Alcohol Studies in 1956.
 Brinkley Smithers decided that the family charitable foundation should concentrate on this health problem.
 He also shared his personal resources to the fight against this disease.

 He was elected to the Board of the National Committee on Alcoholism (now the National Council on Alcoholism and Drug Dependence) in 1954.
 He served for 10 years in various volunteer leadership capacities within NCADD – as Treasurer, President and Chairman.
 Mr. Smithers; was Honorary President of NCADD and a member of the Executive and Nominating and Awards Committees.

-A strong advocate of grass roots involvement in the war against alcoholism, Mr. Smithers and the Foundation provided seed grants to help establish NCADD Affiliates in 36 states and the District of Columbia.
+A strong advocate of grass roots involvement in the war against alcohol use disorder, Mr. Smithers and the Foundation provided seed grants to help establish NCADD Affiliates in 36 states and the District of Columbia.
 He founded the Long Island Council on Alcoholism and co-founded the Alcoholism Council/Fellowship Center of York, both NCADD Affiliates.

 Mr. Smithers and the Foundation joined with the U.S. Department of Health, Education and Welfare to fund the move of the Center of Alcohol Studies from Yale University to Rutgers University in 1962.